 when is divorce mediation not recommended

 Obviously you an your ex will have some issues.
 Otherwise you wouldn’t be getting a divorce.
-However, sometimes the emotional volatility between divorcing parties reaches insurmountable levels.
-These scenarios often feature intense disagreements that escalate quickly, making it difficult for mediators to maintain a productive dialogue.
+However, it becomes situation for which mediation is not recommended when emotional volatility reaches insurmountable levels.
+These scenarios often feature intense disagreements that escalate quickly.
+This makes it difficult to maintain a productive dialogue.
 When discussions are perpetually derailed by hostility and an inability to listen to one another, the mediation process is likely to falter.
 In these situations alternative dispute resolution methods or court intervention may be necessary to resolve the divorce terms.

-In order to know if your relationship with your ex is too high conflict with for mediations you will need to analyze your relationship and ask some tough questions.
-For example:
+To know if your relationship is too high conflict with for mediations you will need to ask some tough questions.

 • Are you and your ex willing to compromise?

 • Mediation requires both parties to be open to negotiation and compromise.
-If one or both parties are set on specific outcomes without flexibility, mediation might not be the appropriate path.
+If one or both parties are not flexible, mediation might not be the appropriate path.

 • Are you seeking vindication or an amicable solution?

-• If you’re more interested in validating your own feelings or grievances than coming up with an amicable solution, then mediation may not be for you.
-Mediation focuses on finding mutual ground and crafting agreements that serve both parties’ futures, rather than dwelling on past conflicts or assigning blame.
-So, if you do not feel you can put your need for vindication to the side in the interest of constructive dialogue and cooperation, then mediation would likely fail.
+• If you’re more interested in validating your feelings than coming up with a solution, then mediation may not be for you.
+Mediation focuses on crafting agreements that serve both parties’ futures.
+So, if you can’t put your need for vindication to the side, mediation would likely fail.

 • Are both parties willing to be honest?